 - Containers for gift giving (Michael’s always has the deals)

-In a microwavable bowl melt chocolate chips, butter, vanilla, and peanut butter together.
-In a large bowl add the Chex cereal and some pretzels, then pour the melted mixture over the top, and fold to combine.
-(Do this gently so you don’t break your Chex squares!)
-Once mixed together add to a bag of powdered sugar and shake to coat everything.
-Add remaining pretzels and M&Ms to top.
+In a microwavable bowl, melt chocolate chips, butter, vanilla, and peanut butter together.
+In a large bowl, add the Chex cereal and some pretzels, then pour the melted mixture over the top, and fold to combine.
+(Do this gently, so you don’t break your Chex squares!)
+Once mixed together, add to a bag of powdered sugar and shake to coat everything.
+Add remaining pretzels and M&Ms to the top.

 Check out more holiday recipes on the City Girl Gone Mom Pinterest board!